Singh vs Kaur: Reception

 According to box office reports, Singh vs Kaur has scored very well in Punjab after also having a strong start.
 It can be considered another blockbuster in Gippy's career.
-It had the third highest opening week collections for a Punjabi film at the time of release in Punjab before Gippy's next film lucky di unlucky story came and beat it and took first place.
+It had the third highest opening week collections for a Punjabi film at the time of release in Punjab before Gippy's next film Lucky Di Unlucky Story came and beat it and took first place.
 The opening week collections for this film were Rs 113.5 million.

-Remake
+Remakes

-The film has been remade in Bengali named Romeo vs Juliet.
+The film has been remade in Bengali as Romeo vs Juliet.
 It was an Indo-Bangladesh joint project.
-Also this film remade in Odia in 2017 titled Kabula Barabula starring Anubhav Mohanty.
-The movie was also remade in Kannada as Sathya Harishchandra in 2017 starring Sharan thereby became the first Punjabi movie to remade in Kannada.
+It was also remade in Odia in 2017 as Kabula Barabula starring Anubhav Mohanty and in Kannada as Sathya Harishchandra in 2017 starring Sharan and became the first Punjabi film to be remade in Kannada.

-Rama Naidu was quite impressed with Gippy Grewal, Surveen Chawla and Binnu Dhillon starrer Punjabi movie Singh vs Kaur to be remade in Telugu also.
-He has selected his grand son Naga Chaitanya as hero for this movie.
-There is chance to Tamanna to play female lead role.
+Producer D. Ramanaidu was quite impressed with the film and wanted it to be remade in Telugu as well.